Bishop Dready Manning: Biography

 As a young bluesman, Manning played in clubs and sold moonshine.
 Having been drinking abundantly, in 1962 Manning developed esophageal varices that caused unstoppable bleeding from his nose.
 Some family members and neighbors, who were members of a local Holiness church, prayed over him, using the Christian ritual of laying on hands.
 When Manning heard their prayers, he felt the bleeding stop.
 He had "a converted mind right then", disavowed the blues and pledged to use his musical talents to serve God.
 He and his wife, known as Mother Marie, joined the Holiness congregation.
-Three years later they moved in Roanoke Rapids, North Carolina, and branched a St. Mark Holiness church, opening in 1975.
+Three years later they moved to Roanoke Rapids, North Carolina, and branched a St. Mark Holiness church, opening in 1975.

 Manning began composing sacred songs, performing for prayer meetings and revivals, and releasing gospel recordings.
 With his wife and their six children he developed a distinctive gospel sound by the late 1960s.
-Marie Manning has been singing powerful old-time gospel while Bishop Manning has been playing hard-driving guitar.
+Marie Manning sang powerful old-time gospel while Bishop Manning played guitar.
 Along with their five children they formed the Manning Family gospel singers, featuring different family members as vocalists.

 Starting circa 1970, Bishop Manning has recorded gospel 45s on Jimmy Capps' JCP, Memorial Records, Hoyt Sullivan's Su-Ann, and on his own labels Manning, B.L.M., Peatock, and Nashbrand.
 Some of these were reissued in 2011 in a set by Fat Possum Records' Big Legal Mess subsidiary called Converted Mind.
-In 1996 a CD, "Take One Moment At A Time" came out, which presents a more modern sound, and in 1997 records under his name were released by ShurFine/Pastor Records.
+In 1996, an album, Take One Moment At A Time, was released which presented a more modern sound, and in 1997 records under his name were released by ShurFine/Pastor Records.
 Through the Music Maker Relief Foundation, he recorded the album Gospel Train (2005), where he turned to play an acoustic guitar and harmonica.

-Manning has also been a long-time host of a Sunday morning radio show on WSMY in Weldon, North Carolina.
+Manning was a long-time host of a Sunday morning radio show on WSMY in Weldon, North Carolina.

-Bishop Manning's grown children now take the lead when he performs with his family, but Manning continues to play at St. Mark Holiness Church and St. Mark Mission in Scotland Neck, North Carolina.
+He died in August 2017, aged 83, in Roanoke Rapids, North Carolina.

 Recognition

 In 2003, Bishop Manning won a North Carolina Arts Council Folk Heritage Award.
 The Award "recognizes individuals throughout North Carolina who have demonstrated long-time contributions and commitments to the cultural life — and, in particular, the artistic expressions — of their local communities."
 Manning is credited with keeping an older gospel tradition alive.

-Drewery N. Beale, mayor of Roanoke Rapids, NC, proclaimed April 8, 2003 "Bishop Dready Manning Day" in that city.
+Drewery N. Beale, mayor of Roanoke Rapids, proclaimed April 8, 2003, "Bishop Dready Manning Day" in that city.
 The Proclamation listed six celebratory clauses that document Manning's history and contributions.